kyverno/kyverno/charts/kyverno/README.md

 - `testResources` has been replaced with `test.resources`
 - `testSecurityContext` has been replaced with `test.securityContext`
 - `replicaCount` has been replaced with `admissionController.replicas`
+- `updateStrategy` has been replaced with `admissionController.updateStrategy`
+- `priorityClassName` has been replaced with `admissionController.priorityClassName`
+- `hostNetwork` has been replaced with `admissionController.hostNetwork`
+- `dnsPolicy` has been replaced with `admissionController.dnsPolicy`
+- `nodeSelector` has been replaced with `admissionController.nodeSelector`
+- `tolerations` has been replaced with `admissionController.tolerations`
+- `topologySpreadConstraints` has been replaced with `admissionController.topologySpreadConstraints`
+- `podDisruptionBudget` has been replaced with `admissionController.podDisruptionBudget`

 - Labels and selectors have been reworked and due to immutability, upgrading from `v2` to `v3` is going to be rejected.
 The easiest solution is to uninstall `v2` and reinstall `v3` once values have been adapted to the changes described above.